⚖️ XLI vs VIS Comparison · Free & No Signup

 Metric XLI VIS

-Fund Name Industrial Select Sector SPDR Fund Vanguard Industrials ETF
+Fund Name State Street Industrial Select Sector SPDR ETF Vanguard Industrials Index Fund ETF Shares

 Issuer State Street Vanguard